Last Updated 2/9/2021

-Data Use: Data technologies are dependent on the availability of and access to huge amounts of data.
-Insurers are producing and gathering their own data by allowing consumers to opt-in to telematics, wearables, or other Internet of Things (IoT) programs.
-IoT devices generally collect data about an insurance consumer’s behavior, such as physical activity or driving habits to inform underwriting, or to monitor property, such as moisture sensors in buildings to catch water damage early.
-This can be used to assess and mitigate risk as well as offer insights into consumer behaviors.
-Insurers also collect data from publicly available sources like government agencies, GIS, and social media to utilize techniques like AI or ML to inform various insurance processes.
+Data technologies are dependent on the availability of huge amounts of data.
+Insurers are producing and gathering their own data by allowing consumers to opt-in to telematics, wearables or other Internet of Things (IoT) programs.
+IoT devices collect data about an insurance consumer’s behavior, such as physical activity or driving habits, to inform underwriting.
+They can also monitor property, such as moisture sensors in buildings to catch water damage early.
+This can be used to assess and mitigate risk, as well as offer insights into consumer behaviors.
+Insurers also collect data from publicly available sources like government agencies, geographic information systems (GIS) and social media to use techniques like AI or ML to make decisions on various insurance processes.

-The Big Data (EX) Working Group is charged with reviewing existing regulatory frameworks used to oversee insurers’ use of consumer and non-insurance data.
+The NAIC Big Data and Artificial Intelligence (EX) Working Group is charged with reviewing existing regulatory frameworks used to oversee insurers’ use of consumer and non-insurance data.
 The Accelerated Underwriting (A) Working Group is also engaged in the area of data use.
-Its charges for 2020 include examining the use of external data and data analytics in accelerated life underwriting to determine if additional regulatory action or guidance is needed.
+It is charged with examining the use of external data and data analytics in accelerated life underwriting to determine if additional regulatory action or guidance is needed.

 Many NAIC groups are focused on issues relating to data use in the insurance industry.
-The Innovation and Technology (EX) Task Force is charged with coordinating the efforts of these groups and considering the need for overall regulatory guidance on insurer use of consumer data and industry practices around data technologies.
-In 2020, the Artificial Intelligence (EX) Working Group developed AI principles for the insurance industry.
-These were adopted by the NAIC membership at the 2020 Summer National Meeting.
+For example, the Innovation and Technology (EX) Task Force is charged with coordinating the efforts of these groups and considering the need for overall regulatory guidance on insurer use of consumer data and industry practices around data technologies.
+In 2020, the Artificial Intelligence (EX) Working Group (since renamed the Big Data and Artificial Intelligence (EX) Working Group) developed AI principles for the insurance industry.
+The NAIC membership adopted these principles at its 2020 Summer National Meeting.

 The NAIC will also continue to engage with state attorneys general and Congress regarding state and federal data privacy laws to identify ways to work together to enhance consumer protections in this area.